Prior authorization: Purpose and costs

 Insurers have stated that the purpose of prior authorization checks is to provide cost savings to consumers by preventing unnecessary procedures as well as the prescribing of expensive brand name drugs when an appropriate generic is available.
 In addition, a prior authorization for a new prescription may help prevent potentially-dangerous drug interactions.
 A 2009 report from the Medical Board of Georgia showed that as many as 800 medical services require prior authorizations.

-According to Medical Economics, physicians have expressed frustration with the current prior authorization process with regards to time spent interacting with insurance providers and the costs incurred based on that time.
+According to Medical Economics in 2013, physicians have expressed frustration with the current prior authorization process with regards to time spent interacting with insurance providers and the costs incurred based on that time.
 A 2009 study published in Health Affairs reported that primary care physicians spent 1.1 hours per week fulfilling prior authorizations, nursing staff spent 13.1 hours per week, and clerical staff spent 5.6 hours.
-A study in the Journal of the American Board of Family Medicine found that the annual cost per physician to conduct prior authorizations was between $2,161 and $3,430.
-The cost to health plans has been reported at between $10 and $25 per request.
-It is estimated that current prior authorization practices cost the US healthcare system between $23 and $31 billion annually.
+A 2012 study in the Journal of the American Board of Family Medicine found that the annual cost per physician to conduct prior authorizations was between $2,161 and $3,430.
+The cost to health plans was reported at between $10 and $25 per request by 2013.
+It was estimated in 2009 that prior authorization practices cost the US healthcare system between $23 and $31 billion annually.